zpalmtree/turtlecoin-mobile-wallet-qt/README.md

 ### Setup

+Start by pulling down the submodule code. `git submodule init`

 * First you need to install qtcreator.
 I suggest you *do not* install from your distro repos - Mine were missing some android components.
 * Instead, install directly from their site - https://www.qt.io/download-qt-installer
 * I can't remember if there's any options to select..
 I think I chose the default.